 In these days of environmental consciousness, sustainability and renewability, who more environmental than the African, who more sustainable than the Nigerian?

 We must remember our historic roots of closeness to nature and continue to pull our inspiration from it, nature: a magnificent bowl of life full of awe and wonder.
 As we build and develop our cities and societies, let they be the magnificent manifestations of a people that have inherited and are fully endowed with a great respect for the environment.
 Let those cities bewilder with a dynamic synergy of modernity and conservation of nature.
 Imagine our cities being the pride and jewel of modernity while upholding the very core values of our heritage and our respect for the magnificent natural world around us.

 Taking into account the latest world challenges, developments and intellectual awareness, a deep reflection on where our country stands on the path to development allows us to think alternatively and to see how we can actually use our current position as an advantage.

 It can be intelligently argued that although some of the reasons our nation is still underdeveloped are less than gallant, there is no doubt that being at the stage we find ourselves gives us the opportunity to be at an exciting beginning with no baggage of superseded technologies, this makes us free to adopt the most applicable and efficient new technology for our unique purposes.

-It is an exciting new world, and we must be strong valuable members of it, we must go for the seemingly impossible and make it reality.
+It is an exciting new world, and we must be strong valuable members of it, contributing to the betterment of humanity worldwide.
+We must go for the seemingly impossible and make it reality.
 We must brave new paths with no fear, we must all come together and courageously strive towards the achievement of all that which will positively and most dynamically impact multiple facets of the Nigerian human experience.